RahulAtre/ransac-golang/README.md

-# ransac-golang
-RANSAC implementation with built-in concurrency using Golang

 # Dominant Plane Detection Using RANSAC

-A simple implementation of RANSAC algorithm for dominant plane detection in a point cloud.
+RANSAC implementation with built-in concurrency using Golang that detects the dominant planes in a point cloud.

 Uses a pipeline architecture to enable concurrent workflows for the computation of the dominant planes.

-## Project Structure
+## Execute Program

 Run from command line as below: